mtayl271/mtayl271/README.md

 - 👋 Hi, I’m @mtayl271
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning HTML and ECL
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me -> email: mtayl354@gmail.com